-- Neurotransmitter was first described by a scientist named Otto Loewi in the year 1926 by conducting experiments on the vagus nerves of frogs, after which he confirmed that the neurons could communicate by releasing chemicals.
+- Neurotransmitter was first described by a scientist named Otto Loewi in the year 1926.
+He conducted experiments on the vagus nerves of frogs, after which he confirmed that the neurons could communicate by releasing some chemicals.

 - Excitatory, inhibitory and modulatory neurotransmitters are the three different modes of action performed by the neurotransmitter.

-- It continually drives to withhold our brain in function.
+- Its continuous production withholds our brain in function.

-- Increase or decrease in the level of neurotransmitter production may influence physical and psychological activities of our body.
+- An increase or decrease in the level of neurotransmitter production influences our body’s physical and psychological activities.

 - The deficiency of neurotransmitters is linked with certain neurodegenerative diseases.
-For example, lack of ACH (Acetylcholine) and glutamate can cause neurodegenerative Alzheimer’s disease.
+For example, lack of ACH (Acetylcholine) and glutamate causes neurodegenerative Alzheimer’s disease.

 - An activity of a neurotransmitter may get affected by the ingestion of certain drugs like dopamine and even by the action of other neurotransmitters.

-- The neurotransmitters are produced by the amino acid precursors and enzyme system inside a neuron.
+- The neurotransmitters are produced by the amino acid precursors and enzyme system inside the neuron.

 Ideal Properties of Neurotransmitter